vizzuhq/ipyvizzu/docs/environments/platform/flask.md

-# Voilà
+# Flask

 ## Features

-The features of `ipyvizzu` that are available in `Voilà` are marked with a green check.
+The features of `ipyvizzu` that are available in `Flask` are marked with a green check.

 - [x] Change the url of `Vizzu` (`vizzu`)